cboettig/ews-review/manuscript-w-refs.md

 Brock, W. a, and S. R. Carpenter.
 2012.
 Early Warnings of Regime Shift When the Ecosystem Structure Is Unknown.
 PLoS ONE 7:e45586.

-Carpenter, J. 2011a.
-May the Best Analyst Win.
-Science 331:698–699.

-Carpenter, S. R. 2011a.
+Carpenter, S. R. 2011.
 Early warnings of unknown nonlinear shifts : a nonparametric approach.
 Ecology 92:2196–2201.

 Carpenter, S. R., W. a Brock, J. J. Cole, J. F. Kitchell, and M. L. Pace.
 2008.